fluiddyn/fluidsim/doc/index.rst

 We have created fluidsim to be easy and nice to use and to develop, efficient and robust.

-At this stage, not many solvers have been written, but fluidsim can already solve these equations:
+At this stage, only few solvers have been written, but fluidsim can already solve these equations:

 - In a two-dimensional periodic space:

   * Incompressible Navier-Stokes equations,

+  * Incompressible Navier-Stokes equations under the Boussinesq approximation (with a buoyancy variable),

   * Stratified Navier-Stokes equations under the Boussinesq approximation with constant Brunt-Väisälä frequency,